top of page

 Here are the best PYO flower farms for families to visit around Richmond, Virginia:

-1. Alvis Sunflower Farm: Located in Manakin Sabot, this sunflower festival usually takes place in late July and early August.
 It’s hosted by Alvis Farms, a working dairy farm that’s been in Goochland since 1965.
 Alvis Farms has 50 acres of sunflowers, and we like how this festival has a bunch of activities: touch a truck, lawn games, animals, a misting tent, and food trucks.

 3. Belvedere Plantation: Located in Fredericksburg, this 600+ acre working farm is about an hour from Richmond on the Rappahannock River.
 Also known as The Peony Farm, Belvedere Plantation hosts events in the spring, summer & fall.
 This farm has everything: hayrides, a pumpkin patch, flower picking, clean restrooms, changing stations, a market, food options & so many activities!
 This is a huge farm, so depending on the ages of your kiddos, you may need two adults (we went as a family).